1 billion rows challenge

 I lowered the k value to 512 megabytes, and the results were:

-Let's talk about why this small change had a 22% time improvement.
+It seems like this small change had a 22% time improvement.

 Lets experiment some more, and take k down even lower.
 This time let's take it down to 100 megabytes.

 It seems like our hypothesis was correct.
 The smaller the chunk size is, the more performant the operations are, in this case.
 We shouldn't go too small however, because there's also a diminishing return on the amount of chunks we have to process.
-If k is too small, the multiprocessing pool will have to wait longer for the max amount of threads to finish processing their chunk before more chunks can be proccessed.
-After all, a processor does not have infinite threads.
+If k is too small, the multiprocessing pool will have to wait longer for the max amount of cores to finish processing their chunk before more chunks can be proccessed.
+After all, a processor does not have infinite cores.

 Let's do a couple of very quick experiments to see how far we can go.